Oscarts/backery2-app/docs/api-reference.md

 - 404: Product not found
 - 409: Insufficient available quantity

-### PUT /finished-products/:id/release
+### PUT /finished-products/:id/release (Deprecated)

-Release previously reserved quantity.
+Deprecated: Reservation functionality is being removed from the system.
+This endpoint will be removed in a future release.

 Body: